medialab/xan/docs/cmd/input.md

     --no-quoting      Disable quoting completely.
     --comment <char>  Skip records starting with this character.
     --trim            Whether to trim cell values.
+    -T, --tolerant    Whether to use a slower but more tolerant CSV parser able to handle badly quoted cells.

 header skipping options:
     -L, --skip-lines <n>        Skip the first <n> lines of the file.